jatupan1989/boomjum1989/About-these-"‘virtually-impossible’-to-block"-fingerprinting-tools.md

 ### Kind of low breakage

 Just prevent whatever fingerprinting information from leaving your browser, so that whatever information was collected can not leave your browser.
+Note this addresses any kind of fingerprinting (`canvas` is just one among many), and also other creepy thing such as tracking user's mouse etc. (for example, see `bounceexchange.com`).

 ![](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/counter-fingerprinting-1.gif)